HAH704P Physics of Biological Systems (2 ECTS)

 Description:

-– Biophysics of biological membranes: Biological molecules in solution, chemical potential; Electric double layer; Structure of biological membranes; Physics of transport through membranes: passive and active transport; Energy barrier model; Membrane potentials: Donnan, Nerst, Goldmann; Molecular description of action potential propagation.
+– Biophysics of biological membranes: Biological molecules in solution, chemical potential; Electric double layer; Structure of biological membranes; Physics of transport across membranes: passive and active transport; Energy barrier model; Membrane potentials: Donnan, Nerst, Goldmann; Molecular description of action potential propagation.

 Objectives: